 First, student and the instructor shall attempt to settle the matter in good faith.
-If the student and instructor cannot reach an agreement, then the student must submit the appeal to the Compliance Director or the President within a week of the grade issued by the instructor the second time.
+If the student and instructor cannot reach an agreement, then the student must submit the appeal to the President within a week of the grade issued by the instructor the second time.

-The Compliance Director or the President will review the information and will take inputs from both the student and the instructor.
-After reviewing all the information, a written copy of the final decision will be provided to both the student and the instructor by the Compliance Director or President within 10 days of the written request to the Compliance Director or the President.
-In any case, the decision of the Compliance Director or President shall be final.
+The President will review the information and will take inputs from both the student and the instructor.
+After reviewing all the information, a written copy of the final decision will be provided to both the student and the instructor by the President within 10 days of the written request.
+In any case, the decision of President will be final.